Microsoft/azure-docs.pt-pt/articles/aks/jenkins-continuous-deployment.md

     docker push $WEB_IMAGE_NAME
     ```

-1. Adicione outro **passo de compilação** do tipo **executar shell** e utilize o seguinte texto.
-Este script atualiza a implementação da aplicação no AKS com a nova imagem de contentor do ACR.
+1. Adicione outra **etapa de Build** do tipo **Execute Shell** e use o texto a seguir.
+Esse script atualiza a implantação do aplicativo no AKS com a nova imagem de contêiner do ACR.

     ```bash
     # Update kubernetes deployment with new image.